 Tips and Techniques For Maximizing Your Carry-on Space

 First mistake many people make when packing their carry-on is they begin preparing their wardrobe for packing before anything else.
 Hey, I’m just as guilty of this too.
 However, I learned over time that it’s vital to start with the carry-on bag before you consider packing a single item.

 Let’s begin with the bag itself.
-Like this Olympia duffel bag, you’ll first want to open it, clean it, organize the straps, locate any hidden compartments, additional pockets — survey the entire unit.
+Like this Delsey Chatelet, you’ll first want to open it, clean it, organize the straps, locate any hidden compartments, additional pockets — survey the entire unit.
 Once you know your bags’ capabilities you can begin looking at your wardrobe and other amenities for packing.